MintyTrebor/BtnCmd/README.md

 * Send a MQTT Message
 * Open a URL in a pop-up window
 * Run a SBC command (If SBCC is enabled)

-BtnCmd also offers the ability to monitor the status of the Duet Board and trigger an event when the status matches the event parameters.
-An event can perform the following actions:
-* Send a Telegram Message (via a telegram bot) useful to get alerted to a status change via your smartphone.
-* Send a simple HTTP request.
-* Send a MQTT Message

 BtnCmd runs in the browser, and is compatible with both standalone control boards and SBC + control board configurations.

 Short Overview Video Below:
 [![BtnCmd](http://img.youtube.com/vi/q5bTl3c3n_k/0.jpg)](https://www.youtube.com/watch?v=q5bTl3c3n_k "BtnCmd")